danvatca/FastMarkDocs/SETUP_INSTRUCTIONS.md

 # Setup Instructions for GitHub and PyPI Publishing

-This document provides step-by-step instructions for setting up the FastAPI Markdown Docs project on GitHub with automated PyPI publishing.
+This document provides step-by-step instructions for setting up the FastMarkDocs project on GitHub with automated PyPI publishing.

 ## 1. Create GitHub Repository

 1. Go to [GitHub](https://github.com) and create a new repository:
-   - Repository name: `fastapi-markdown-docs`
+   - Repository name: `fastmarkdocs`
    - Description: "A powerful library for enhancing FastAPI applications with rich markdown-based API documentation"
    - Make it **Public**
    - Don't initialize with README (we already have one)